sc18kg/SRE_Gatling/README.md

 You can subscribe to Amazon Simple Notification Service (Amazon SNS) topics for one or more Amazon SQS queues.
 When you publish a message to a topic, Amazon SNS sends the message to each subscribed queue.
 Amazon SQS manages the subscription and any necessary permissions.
 This is where the SNS delivers a notification to an application apposed to a person an example of this would be to send it to Amazon SQS which is used for Delivering events to queues for application integration purposes.

+## Simple Queue Service (SQS)
+Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
+SQS eliminates the complexity and overhead associated with managing and operating message-oriented middleware, and empowers developers to focus on differentiating work.
+Using SQS, you can send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.

 ### The Results
 Here is an example email which I have recieved from AWS alerting me of my EC2 instance in the AutoScaling group has triggered an alarm, this in turn sent out an email to my endpoint email address.
 ![alarm-email](img/alarm-email.png)